prividentity/PrivateIdentity-Oldd/Biometric-MFA-Microapp-Tutorial.md

 ## Sending the API Key

-In addition to adding the unique API key in the URL as a parameter, we can add it in the request header, or in the request payload.
-Let's see how we can do this.
+When working on `/demo`, the URL parameter API key is used, which is not the most secure option we have to send it.
+The other two options we have are: adding the API key in the request headers, or adding it in the encrypted payload.
+Our preferred method is sending the API key in the request header.
+The second preferred method, is adding it in the encrypted payload.
+Lastly, you can add it in the URL GET parameters.

 ### Adding the API key to the request header